gkub/nexc/NEXC_HOLY_BOOK.md

 `letx` is one identifier, not the keyword `let` followed by identifier `x`.

-Integer type names such as `i32` and `u64` currently lex as identifiers.
+Scalar type names such as `i32`, `u64`, `f32`, `f64`, and `str` currently lex as identifiers.
 The parser recognizes them as built-in types only while parsing type syntax.

 ## 6. Lexer